julianpeeters/polynomial/README.md

 #### FAQ

->Q: What are we losing out on by using simple types?
+>Q: What are we losing by using simple types rather than dependent types?

->A: Simple types can easily model monomial lenses, yet they are too inflexible
+>A: Simple types can easily model monomial lenses, yet they are not flexible
->to model fully dependent lenses.
+>enough to model fully dependent lenses.
 >
 >However, a rich subset of dependent lenses can be implemented, under the
 >following constraints:
-> - while function types may not depend on just any value, they may, by exploiting Scala's subtyping of ADTs, depend on classes of values
+> - function types may not depend on just any value, but may, by exploiting Scala's subtyping of ADTs, depend on classes of values
 > - function types may not depend on just any type, but may, by exploiting Scala's match types, depend on types that abstract over arities
 >
 >These constraints liberate a (full?) subcategory of Poly wherein multi-term
->polynomials "fit" in a monomial lens, since the directions and positions of a
+>polynomial lenses "fit" in a monomial lens, since the directions and positions
->given polynomial are themselves parameterized by a polynomial of an equal
+>of a given polynomial are themselves parameterized by a polynomial of an equal
 >number of terms.
 >
 >For example, `Binomial` lens pameterized by `Option` has terms exponentiated